jasonaul/jasonaul/README.md

 🔭 I’m currently working on earning my Software Engineering certificate through General Assembly.

-🌱 I’m currently learning all things front-end!
+🌱 I’m currently learning all things front-end and back-end!
 JavaScript is keeping me happily busy.

 <!--
 **jasonaul/jasonaul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.